uec/ECWorkflows/README.txt

 use graphviz to view graphical flow charts of the workflow. http://www.graphviz.org/Download..php

-alignpileup.xml
+various xml files
-the xml file to be used with pegasus
+the xml file to be used with pegasus, created per workflow-type (ex chipseq, bs or regular will be grouped into a single workflow)

 ##################################
 Analysis Output